-Some leaders use pandemic to sharpen tools against critics
+Coronavirus crisis provides excuses for curbs on free speech

 Egypt expelled a correspondent for the British newspaper The Guardian over a report citing a study that challenged the official count of coronavirus cases.
 Iraq suspended the operations of the Reuters news agency for three months and imposed a fine of about $20,800 for reporting that the actual number of infections and deaths was vastly more than the government acknowledged.
 Reuters stood by its story.

-In Serbia, police briefly detained journalist Ana Lalic, who wrote about a lack of protective equipment and “chaotic” conditions at a large hospital complex.
+In Serbia, police briefly detained a journalist, Ana Lalic, who wrote about a lack of protective equipment and “chaotic” conditions at a large hospital complex.
 The clinical center said her article “disturbed the public and hurt the image of the health organization.”

-The government also closed its daily coronavirus news conferences for journalists, asking them to send their questions by email.
-It said it’s meant to stop the spread of the virus but rights groups and independent media decried it as a form of censorship.

 A state of emergency invoked in late March gives Thailand’s Prime Minister Prayuth Chan-ocha extraordinary powers to fight COVID-19, including censoring the media.